Berry2460/berryengine/README.md

 - Culling.
 - Clean up some functions, variables and Objects.
 - Better transformations.
-- Translations of models onto a map (perhaps and editor of sorts?).
+- Translations of models onto a map (perhaps an editor of sorts?)
-- Improved shaders (shadows, reflections, etc).
+- Improved shaders (shadows, reflections, etc.)
 ## Why?
 Purely a learning experience.